matheuscr30/S.K.Y.N.E.T-App/README.md

 # S.K.Y.N.E.T-App (In progress)

-S.K.Y.N.E.T-App is an app for controll the whole system of a smart house
+S.K.Y.N.E.T-App is an app for control the whole system of a smart house

 ## Authors